lanchongyizu/node-simulator/README.md

-# node-simulator
+# Node Simulator

-The node-simulator is an application to create lightweight nodes to execute sequence tasks, such as `HTTP` or `TFTP` requests.
+Node Simulator is an application to create lightweight nodes to execute sequence tasks, such as `HTTP` or `TFTP` requests.
-It can be used to quickly setup large scale testing environment, which is faster than setting up hundreds of VMs.
+It can be used to quickly setup large scale testing environment, which is faster than setting up hundreds of VMs or Physical Machines.

 **Features:**
 * http request